Early Toxicity Testing Market

 Early Toxicity Testing Market Recent Developments

-- In January 2021, Charles River Laboratories International Inc announced its collaboration with Cypre Inc. Cypre Inc is a prominent biotechnology company that uses 3D hydrogel technology.
-Under the collaboration, the company will be offering Charles River access to Falcon-X, Cypre’s 3D (patented) tumor model platform.
-The platform by Cypre aims to strengthen Charles River’s 3D in vitro testing services to boost approaches for immuno-oncological sector.
+In January 2021, Charles River Laboratories International Inc. announced a collaboration with Cypre Inc., a leading biotechnology company specializing in 3D hydrogel technology.
+Through this partnership, Charles River gained access to Falcon-X, Cypre’s patented 3D tumor model platform, designed to enhance in vitro testing services and advance immuno-oncology research.

 Early Toxicity Testing Market Segment Analysis